Welcome to the fifth part of a brand new CelJaded Top 100 for Best Video Game Music. This post features entries #60 to #51.

 Principal Platforms: PC | Composers: Paul Romero, Rob King, Steve Baca | Year: 2002

-A hugely divisive game to hardcore fans of the series, Heroes of Might and Magic IV is nevertheless blessed with a superb original soundtrack full of fantastical tunes to punctuate a budding warlord’s journey with a hint of both wonder and elegance.
+A divisive sequel in a well-known strategy series, Heroes of Might and Magic IV has a superb original soundtrack of fantastical tunes to punctuate a budding warlord’s journey with a hint of both wonder and elegance.